Peru Travel Restrictions - Traveler Information 2022

 - Children under the age of 12 only need to be healthy and have no apparent symptoms of COVID - 19 to address.

-- Peruvians or resident foreigners who come from or have made a stopover in South Africa will carry out mandatory quarantine at their home, lodging or isolation center for 14 days (counting from their arrival).
+- Peruvians or resident foreigners who come from or have made a stopover in South Africa or Botswana will carry out mandatory quarantine at their home, lodging or isolation center for 14 days (counting from their arrival).

 - Follow the biosecurity and disinfection protocols with good disposition.
 If you present symptoms, the control personnel will ask you for your data and will refer you to health employees.